 She slips easily into the room, a tall glass in hand that is partially filled with a golden liquid that might be champagne.
 “All books are meant for reading.”
 She stands beside Elaine, gestures with her glass at the bookshelves.
 “Even these.
 Otherwise, what’s the point?
 Can a thing not be both beautiful and useful?”

 “Of course, I didn’t mean–”

 “And as for drinks.”
-Madeline Le Campe leaves Elaine’s side, crosses the room to stand before a dark wood cabinet, which she opens with a deft twist of a handle.
+Madeline Le Campe leaves Elaine’s side, crosses the room to stand before a dark wooden cabinet, which she opens with a deft twist of a handle.
 Inside, bottles of various shapes and hues are thus revealed, along with many empty drinking glasses.
 She pulls several of these out now, sets them on the nearby endtable.
 Reaches back into the cabinet and withdraws a square glass bottle, mostly full.
-She pours four glasses, each half full, one after the other in rapid succession.
-Takes her time handing out the glasses: to Scarlet first, who smells the offered drink suspiciously; Hamfrd, who grins and raises the glass in salute to his host; to the mage, Mathos, who peers at the drink from a few different angles, swirls it gently, and says with an impressed tone, “A Cormarian whiskey, a rich one,”; and finally, to Jake, Madeline Le Camp hands the final glass.
+She pours the brown liquid into four glasses, each half full, one after the other in rapid succession.
+Takes her time handing out the cups: to Scarlet first, who smells the offered drink suspiciously; Hamfrd, who grins and raises the glass in salute to his host; to the mage, Mathos, who peers at the drink from a few different angles, swirls it gently, and says with an impressed tone, “A Cormarian whiskey, a rich one,”; and finally, to Jake, Madeline Le Camp hands the final glass.

 Their host glances towards Elaine, the bottle held aloft.
 “Cleric?”

 “No, I thought not,” she says.
 Setting the bottle down, she narrows her eyes.
 “My information is apparently out of date,” she says.
 “I recognize each one of you via description, but I’m afraid I didn’t realize that you had a cleric among you.”